(E) Rudolf Steiner “How to Know Higher Worlds”

 https://miraclesforall.com/the-varieties-of-religious-experience-by-william-james/

-Also, In Chapter (Q) Part I – New Information, Miraculous Events and Book Reviews another book by Rudolf Steiner, The Path to Higher Knowledge, is featured (look for the posted date of February 18, 2020) that includes written selections from and an excellent reading by Victor Alexander of the last chapter of Steiner’s book
+Also, on page (T-2) Part I – New Information, Videos and Book Reviews (most recent) another book by Rudolf Steiner, The Path to Higher Knowledge, [link below] is featured, look for the posted date of February 18, 2020, that includes written selections from and an excellent reading by Victor Alexander of the last chapter of Steiner’s book